Skip to main content

 2.

-Q How many athletes will represent Canada at the Invictus Games at The Hague?
+Q How many competitors will represent Canada at the Invictus Games Vancouver Whistler 2025?

-A Team Canada will be represented at the Invictus Games The Hague by 32 competitors plus an honourary member, including both serving Canadian Armed Forces members and veterans who acquired an illness or a physical or mental health injury while serving Canada.
+A Team Canada will be represented at the Invictus Games Vancouver Whistler by 56 competitors plus an honourary member, including both serving Canadian Armed Forces members and veterans who acquired an illness or a physical or mental health injury while serving Canada.

 3.

-Q Who will these athletes be competing with?
+Q Who will these competitors be competing with?

 A Members of Team Canada will be competing alongside approximately 500 competitors from Australia, Belgium, Denmark, Estonia, France, Georgia, Germany, Iraq, Italy, Jordan, Netherlands, Poland, Romania, Republic of Korea, Ukraine, United Kingdom, and the United States.